My clients are usually managers with a responsibility for communications and engagement within the companies and organisations they work for.

 There are three phases to every project:

 The time required at each phase depends on the overall project.
-To give you an idea, a typical project that involves one-day of photography is usually between £950-£1,300 incl pre and post production.
+To give you an idea, a typical project that involves one-day of photography is usually between £800-£1,200 incl pre-production planning and post production editing.

 The creative process works best if we collaborate.
 That way I can be sure that I’m giving you what you want, you can be sure that you are getting the best value, and we can both be sure to meet your objectives.